Heymity/BedrockRemover/README.md

 ![](ReadmeMedia/RemoveSection.gif)

 -----
-this program is designed to be time efficient, it is designed to run as fast as possibl.
-Because of that, it removes the bedrock in parallel, which means faster speed, but also means that the program needs to load the entire Minecraft map provided at once.
-Therefore this program uses A LOT of memory.
-More than chrome.
-Don't be scared if you see it using more than one gigabyte of memory, Minecraft does too.

----
 ### Final considerations

 - This program will remove only bedrock at the last subchunk, so, bedrock that is lower than Y = 16
 - This program works on a chunk by chunk bases.
 It won't make a smooth transition and won't delete half a chunk of bedrock, only the entire bedrock of the chunk.
 - If you have any problem while using this and think it is this code's fault, [open a issue here](https://github.com/Heymity/BedrockRemover/issues/new?assignees=Heymity&labels=&template=bug_report.md&title=)
+- this program is designed to be time efficient, it is designed to run as fast as possible.
+Because of that, it removes the bedrock in parallel, which means faster speed, but also means that the program needs to load the entire Minecraft map provided at once.
+Therefore this program uses A LOT of memory.
+More than chrome.
+Don't be scared if you see it using more than one gigabyte of memory, Minecraft does too.